Skip to content

 The fundamental matrix betweent the two image views.

-Source code in cvt/geometry.py
+Source code in src/cvt/geometry.py

 def fundamental_from_features(src_image_file: str, tgt_image_file: str) -> np.ndarray: